zeekay/die/templates/slim/README.md

 # {{name}}

-This is the default [Die][die] application.
-It demonstrates most of the basic features.
+This is the a minimal [Die][die] application, a single page JavaScript application.

 ## Getting started